 He is now practising law in Messrs Hisham Sobri and Kadir.
-He is also a member of the Audit Committee Nomination Committee and Risk Management Working Committee and also the Chairman of the Remuneration Committee of CVB.
-He is also a Non-Independent Non-Executive Director and Chairman of the Board of Destini Berhad, a public company listed on the Main Market of Bursa Malaysia Securities Berhad.
+He is also a member of Audit Committee, Nomination Committee and Risk Management Working Committee and also the Chairman of Remuneration Committee of CVB.

-He attended all the five board meetings held during the financial year ended 30 November 2014.
+He attended all the five board meetings held during the financial year ended 30 November 2015.
 He has no family relationship with any of the Directors and/or major shareholder of CVB.
 He does not have any conflict of interest with CVB.
 He has no convictions for offences within the past 10 years.
 He does not hold any shares of the Company.